 The selling process works somewhat in reverse, with most trading occurring on the secondary market.
 Investors who want to liquidate their ETF shares sell them on an exchange—like the New York Stock Exchange or Nasdaq—to another investor.
 This transaction does not impact the underlying holdings within the ETF.
 In other words, the Issuer doesn’t need to sell any of the underlying securities.

 What happens when an AP redeems shares with an Issuer?
 ETF trading occurs on the primary market between the AP and Issuer.
 In some instances, the Issuer may deliver the securities “in-kind,” rather than via cash, to the AP.
-Since in this situation there is no sale of securities, there’s no capital gain.
+Since, in this situation, there is no sale of securities, there’s no capital gain.
 Further, this “in-kind” exchange can potentially reduce a future potential tax burden.
 During the transfer, the Issuer could hand over securities with the lowest cost basis and hold the ones closest to the current market price.
 It’s like stepping up the cost basis on a house in an estate transfer.
-So when you sell that home, your basis could be close to the selling price potentially resulting in a minimal gain and lower tax bill.
+So when you sell that1 home, your basis could be close to the selling price, potentially resulting in a minimal gain and lower tax bill.

-However, in the case that the AP exchanges ETF shares for cash or the Issuer needs to buy or sell specific securities, then this could trigger capital gains or losses.
+However, if the AP exchanges ETF shares for cash or the Issuer needs to buy or sell specific securities, this could trigger capital gains or losses.
 Changing the underlying holdings typically occurs if an ETF tracks an index.
 Suppose the target index is rebalancing its holdings.
 In that case, the ETF may need to buy and sell securities, which could result in a taxable event.

 Investor control is one benefit of ETFs